The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 The search

-On September 8th, 2010 Rachel's sister, Elizabeth, notified the authorities that she was missing with Jonathan when she became concerned she hadn't heard from her.
+On September 8, 2010, Rachael's sister, Elizabeth, notified the authorities that Rachael was missing with Jonathan when she became concerned she hadn't heard from her.

-Up to 50 searchers combed the area on foot around Valentine Lake and its surrounding peaks led by Sgt Steve LeClair, including police and SAR workers from around the province.
+Up to 50 searchers, including police and SAR workers from around the province, combed the area on foot around Valentine Lake and its surrounding peaks led by Sgt Steve LeClair.

-Police quickly found Jonathan's car, a four-door Toyota Echo, parked 1.2 km up the Specht Creek Forest Service Road.
-The empty cups from Tim Horton's coffee shop were found in the car as well as a cell phone.
-Records showed that Jonathan made no calls after September 3rd.
+Police quickly found Jonathan's four-door Toyota Echo car parked 1.2 km up the Specht Creek Forest Service Road.
+The empty cups from Tim Horton's coffee shop and a cell phone were found in the vehicle.
+Records showed that Jonathan made no calls after September 3.
 The area around their vehicle was searched, but nothing unexpected was found.

 Jonathan Jetté and Rachel Bagnall car